-Original 2013 LIPA-PSEG Long Island Contract REFORMED 2022 LIPA-PSEG Long Island Contract Description Objective 1: Greater Share of PS EG Long Island Compensa tion at Risk Based on Pe rformance How much of PSEG Long Island's compensation is at risk based on performance? \$10 million (13% of contract fees) \$40 million (51% of contract fees) The reformed management contract increases the amount of PSEG Long Island's annual compensation at risk from \$10 million to \$40 million.
-Objective 2: Expanded Performance Metrics with Greater Rigor Covering all Categories of Management Services How are Performance Metrics set?
+Original 2013 LIPA-PSEG Long Island Contract REFORMED 2022 LIPA-PSEG Long Island Contract Description Objective 1: Greater Share of PS Objective 1: Greater Share of PSEG Long Island Compensation at Risk Based on Performance How much of PSEG Long Island's compensation is at risk based on performance? \$10 million (13% of contract fees) \$40 million (51% of contract fees) The reformed management contract increases the amount of PSEG Long Island's annual compensation at risk from \$10 million to \$40 million.
+Objective 2: Expanded Performa nce Metrics with Greater I Rigor Covering all Catego ories of Management Services How are Performance Metrics set?
 Initially in 2013; any changes are with PSEG Long Island's agreement Annually, by LIPA Board and DPS Under the existing contract, PSEG Long Island is effectively able to set its own standards of performance by declining to update metrics for evolving industry trends and customer needs.
 Now, Performance Metrics will be set by LIPA and DPS and voted on by the LIPA Board in a public meeting at the beginning of each year.
 How many Performance Metrics affect compensation?
 20-26 Up to 110 PSEG Long Island will be subject to detailed performance requirements set annually by the LIPA Board and DPS to ensure the company meets industry best practices across all the management services provided to LIPA and its customers.

-Original 2013 LIPA-PSEG Long Island Contract REFORMED 2022 LIPA-PSEG Long Island Contract Description Objective 3: Strong Gating and I Default Metrics to address Fail lure to Achieve Minimum Pe rformance Cost Management: spending more than 102% of LIPA budgeted funds \$5-10 million \$10-20 million PSEG Long Island's compensation pool is automatically reduced if PSEG Long Island does not stay within budget or fails to meet minimum levels of performance in four core customer-facing categories.
-A new gating metric has been Emergency Preparedness and Response: failure to achieve minimum performance score on a 48-hour or 72+ hour storm Right to terminate after two failures on 72+ hour storm in three consecutive years \$5 million (48-hour) to \$10 million (72+ hour) and right to terminate (72+ hour) on a single failure added for emergency preparation and response.
-A new default metric has been added for cybersecurity.
-Reliability: average customer minutes without power exceeds utility benchmark \$13.4 million for 2 failures in 3 consecutive years (>95 Minutes) \$10 million for failure in any contract year (>85 minutes) Customer Satisfaction: failure to meet minimum customer satisfaction performance \$13.4 million for 2 failures in 3 consecutive years on a combination of JD Power and internal customer contact surveys (unlikely to occur); right to terminate after 4 consecutive annual scores in 4th quartile \$3 million and right to terminate for 2 consecutive annual scores in 4th quartile of JD Power Customer Satisfaction Survey beginning in 2024 Violations of emergency response plan for failure to provide safe, adequate, and reliable service to customers - Up to \$20 million The reformed contract includes a new DPS investigative process with compensation reductions for violations of PSEG Long Island's emergency response plan or failures to provide safe, adequate, and reliable service to customers.
+Original 2013 LIPA-PSEG Long Island Contract REFORMED 2022 LIPA-PSEG Long Island Contract Description Objective 3: Strong Gating and I Default Metrics to address Fail ure to Achieve Minimum Pe rformance Cost Management: spending more than 102% of LIPA budgeted funds \$5-10 million \$10-20 million PSEG Long Island's compensation pool is automatically reduced if PSEG Long Island does not stay within budget or fails to meet minimum levels of performance in four core customer-facing categories.
+A new gating metric has been added for emergency preparation and response.
+A new defaumetric has been added for cybersecurity.
+Emergency Preparedness and Response: failure to achieve minimum performance score on a 48-hour or 72+ hour storm Right to terminate after two failures on 72+ hour storm in three consecutive years \$5 million (48-hour) to \$10 million (72+ hour) and right to terminate (72+ hour) on a single failure Reliability: average customer minutes without power exceeds utility benchmark \$13.4 million for 2 failures in 3 consecutive years (>95 Minutes) \$10 million for failure in any contract year (>85 minutes) Customer Satisfaction: failure to meet minimum customer satisfaction performance \$13.4 million for 2 failures in 3 consecutive years on a combination of JD Power and internal customer contact surveys (unlikely to occur); right to terminate after 4 consecutive annual scores in 4th quartile \$3 million and right to terminate for 2 consecutive annual scores in 4th quartile of JD Power Customer Satisfaction Survey beginning in 2024 Violations of emergency response plan for failure to provide safe, adequate, and reliable service to customers - Up to \$20 million The reformed contract includes a new DPS investigative process with compensation reductions for violations of PSEG Long Island's emergency response plan or failures to provide safe, adequate, and reliable service to customers.
 Cybersecurity: failure to implement measures to achieve NIST Cybersecurity Framework Tier 3 - Right to terminate The reformed contract has a termination right for failed cybersecurity performance.